 How Long Do I Have to File a Sidewalk Injury Claim?

-Florida law generally provides four years to file a lawsuit against a party due to negligence.
+Florida law generally provides two years to file a lawsuit against a party due to negligence (as of March 24, 2023 — prior to that date, negligence cases typically had a four-year statute of limitations).
 However, in cases involving sidewalk injuries, you may have less time if the case names a city or municipality as the defendant.
 Also, in these cases, you must file a notice of claim with the city.

 Contact Lopez Law Group Accident Injury Attorneys for Help with Your Claim